Making the Transition to Management

 The manager’s job is to meet the needs and expectations of employees and management.
 When these needs clash, as they are bound to from time to time, you may feel pressure from both sides.
 Successful managers manage their stress by getting the support and information they need.
 Here are some proven ways to ensure you take care of yourself and get the help you need during this transition:

 Take good care of yourself.
-As with any major change, adequate sleep and a healthy diet will also help you handle stress.
+As with any major change, adequate sleep and a healthful diet will also help you handle stress.
 Regular exercise is also an effective and healthy way to reduce stress.

 Best practices for new managers

-With so many different responsibilities, new managers can often feel so overwhelmed that they do not know what to focus on first.
+With so many different responsibilities, new managers can often feel so overwhelmed they do not know what to focus on first.
 Here are some key factors that will help you succeed as a manager and stay on track:

 Develop a good relationship with your own manager.
-You will need to communicate effectively not only with the people you are managing, but also with your own boss.
+You will need to communicate effectively not only with the people you are managing but also with your own boss.
 Get to know your manager and become familiar with their work habits and style.
 Do they like to receive regular written reports or informal verbal updates?
 Make an effort to understand the problems and pressures your manager is facing, and make sure you clearly understand what they expect from your team.
 This helps build mutual trust.

 Create shared team goals.
-It is your responsibility to help shape goals and steer your team towards the organisation’s larger objectives.
+It is your responsibility to help shape goals and steer your team toward the organization’s larger objectives.
 Employees must be able to see how their efforts fit into the direction of the department, division and company.
 The more involved employees are in goal setting, the more committed they will be to achieving success.
 Make sure that they know what you expect from them and what you see as the critical department goals.

 Be a clear and careful communicator with your team.
 Keep communication lines open by providing as much information as you can.
 This will help build trust and reduce conflicts and misunderstandings.
 Hold regular team meetings.
-You can begin a meeting by saying, “Let me bring you up to speed on some things going on in the company.”
+You might begin a meeting by saying, “Let me bring you up to speed on some things going on in the company.”
 If you don’t know all of the answers, share what you do know and admit to not knowing what you don’t; some information is better than none.
 This is especially important in times of change.

 Check in regularly to see how things are going and to make sure people have what they need to do the job.
 While you want to give employees as much autonomy and responsibility as you can, you still need to keep in touch to make sure that staff members feel confident and competent in their jobs.
 Make sure that they have the tools, resources, and information they need to do good work.
 Help to clear away obstacles that are preventing them from meeting work goals.